 Outpatient Eating Disorder Treatment at Opal

-At Opal: Food+Body Wisdom, we offer three levels of care in outpatient eating disorder treatment.
+Opal: Food+Body Wisdom is an eating disorder treatment clinic.
 We offer comprehensive care and treatment for eating disorders and disordered eating from a variety of different modalities.
 Our goal is to treat the client holistically, with the belief that full recovery from an eating disorder is possible.

 Levels of Care